OpenEvalProject/evals/manuscripts/elife-76988/v1/manuscript.md

 ![Figure 2.](https://cdn.elifesciences.org/articles/76988/elife-76988-fig2-v1.jpg)

-**Figure 2.:** p(a)) data, where λ is the force-of-infection (rate of antibody (Ab)-seroconversion or infection acquisition) and ρ the rate of Ab-seroreversion or infection loss.The general mathematical form of the catalytic models (equations 1a to 1d) fitted to the human taeniasis (HTT)/human cysticercosis (HCC) Ab, HCC Ag and HTT copro-Ag prevalence datasets to estimate the prevalence (p) at human age (a).
+**Figure 2.:** The general mathematical form of the catalytic models (equations 1a to 1d) fitted to the human taeniasis (HTT)/human cysticercosis (HCC) Ab, HCC Ag and HTT copro-Ag prevalence datasets to estimate the prevalence (p) at human age (a).
 The saturating (sero)prevalence is given by λ/(λ + ρ) which for the simple model is 100%, if the humans lived sufficiently long.
 The accompanying tables provide information on the definitions of the catalytic model parameters depending on the diagnostic method.
 Presence of adult tapeworm excretory-secretory products indicative of active or past HTT infection, as outlined by Lightowlers et al., 2016a.

 We defined hyperendemic transmission settings as those with all-age observed HTT (sero)prevalence of ≥3% and all-age observed HCC (sero)prevalence of ≥6%.
 Studies with (sero)prevalence values below these were defined as endemic transmission settings.
 These putative endemicity definitions were defined following a literature review of studies referring to ‘hyper’ or ‘highly’ endemic settings (Supplementary file 2 with additional explanatory text in Appendix 1).

-## Global human taeniasis (HTT) copro-antigen and antibody seroprevalence
+### Global human taeniasis (HTT) copro-antigen and antibody seroprevalence

 Table 1 compares models fitted either including (reversible model) or excluding (simple model) HTT infection loss (when fitted to copro-Ag ELISA using the Allan et al., 1990 protocol datasets, except in Gomes et al., 2002 where a protocol is not specified) or Ab-seroreversion.
 For the copro-Ag ELISA datasets (to which models were jointly fitted to yield a single sensitivity and specificity posterior), DIC scores were similar (within one unit) between models with and without infection loss (Table 1 and Figure 3a), indicating limited information to differentiate between model fits.